OEUG99/Knowledge-Garden/pages/Temp___Moving In.md

 				  logseq.order-list-type:: number
 				- The living room window can not be open, and the blinds do not work properly. logseq.order-list-type:: number
 				- Additionally, as per our lease, we have to clean the HVAC unit, but we were provided no instructions on how to do so.
-Given that these machines are expensive, we ask to be provided with logseq.order-list-type:: number
+Any help mitigating this so we can start our monthly filter cleaning will be appreciated. logseq.order-list-type:: number
+			- logseq.order-list-type:: number
+		- ### Kitchen
+			- A hole the size of two fists is present to the left of the oven, where the cabniet trimming hsould b.e